victorcynzo/cor/README.md

 **🎯 Focus on Core Functionality:**
 The library now focuses on what it does best:
 - ✅ Reliable gaze detection and analysis
-- ✅ Interactive calibration system
+- ✅ Configuration-based calibration system
 - ✅ Professional heatmap generation
 - ✅ Comprehensive batch processing
 - ✅ Enhanced statistics and CSV export